-Often times, it helps to consciously remind yourself how you would want to be treated if you were in the customer's shoes.
+Consciously remind yourself how you would want to be treated if you were in the customer's shoes.
 In most cases, this level of mutual understanding can help to put the customer at ease and set the tone for a more productive conversation, despite any frustrations they are experiencing.

 At the end of the day, customers are looking for one thing: reliable, efficient service.
 Bear in mind that this doesn't mean grabbing at the quick-fix approach just to get the job done faster.
 (Remember our previous mention of patience?)

-5) Product and Industry Knowledge
+5. Product and Industry Knowledge

 Deep-seeded product and industry knowledge is perhaps one of the most valuable skills for a customer service or customer success manager to lean into.
 Gaining and continuously expanding your understanding of the product your servicing affords you the confidence you need to carry out customer interactions with ease and exactness.